Civilian social ties make Tampa desirable posting for generals

 The bonds of friendship were so strong with some officers that they stayed in touch after leaving the base.

-Petraeus and Allen even intervened in a bitter child custody case involving the son of Jill Kelley's identical twin sister, Natalie Khawam, writing letters in her favour in September.
+Petraeus and Allen even intervened in a bitter child custody case involving the son of Jill Kelley's identical twin sister, Natalie Khawam, writing letters in her favor in September.

 'MORE GOING ON'